Bunker wall inserts

 This week the bunker wall insert for instrument BIFROST was installed in beamline W4 in the west sector of the bunker.
 The stainless-steel insert contains elliptically profiled copper optics, which will guide the neutrons from the spallation process in Target to the instrument’s sample position.
 This neutron guide for BIFROST is delivered by in-kind partner Paul Scherrer Institute (PSI) in Switzerland, with Swiss Neutronics aligning and vacuum-testing the built-in neutron optics pre-installation.

-The bunker wall insert for ODIN will be next.
+The bunker wall inserts for ODIN and C-SPEC will be next.

 ODIN and DREAM